Section: MOC Requirements

 - Hold a valid, unrestricted medical license and confirmation of good standing in the local practice community, and

 - Not be participating in the ABIM/ABMS Reciprocal Credit for Dual-Boarded Diplomates program.
+Reciprocity is available to maintain the certificate once earned.

 The FPHM MOC program is not intended for subspecialists practicing in a hospital setting.
 If you are a subspecialist who also practices as a general internal medicine hospitalist, you may apply to enter the FPHM program but your eligibility will be determined on a case-by-case basis by ABIM.